 See customer portal.

-Generically, this can refer to [on-premises](#on-prem- on-premises) or colocated equipment owned and managed for private use.
-Joyent offers our Triton Enterprise software to manage private clouds.
+Generically, this can refer to on-premises or colocated equipment owned and managed for private use.
+Joyent offers Triton DataCenter to manage private clouds.
 This is the same software we use to manage our data centers.

 A public cloud is based on the standard cloud computing model, in which a service provider makes resources, such as applications and storage, available to the general public.
-Joyent’s public cloud, the Triton Cloud, is container-native.
+Joyent’s public cloud, Triton Compute Service, is container-native.
 It allows you to securely deploy and operate containers with bare metal speeds.

 A geographic location with one or more Joyent data centers.